10 Mistakes to Avoid When Moving from Salesforce to Microsoft Dynamics 365 Sales

 3. Failing to Capitalize on the Change to Improve Workflows

 Migrating CRM applications creates an ideal opportunity to optimize your sales, marketing, and service workflows.
 Often, we see companies looking to duplicate in the new application what they were doing in the old.
 Sometimes that’s the right approach.
 Other times it’s a missed opportunity for improvement.
 Use the move to analyze each workflow.
 Are there manual steps you’re performing outside Salesforce?
-Can you automate those steps in Microsoft Dynamics 365 CE?
-Can some of your workflows be optimized by using new, powerful features in Microsoft Dynamics 365 CE — or through native integration with other Microsoft applications?
+Can you automate those steps in Microsoft Dynamics 365 Sales?
+Can some of your workflows be optimized by using new, powerful features in Microsoft Dynamics 365 Sales — or through native integration with other Microsoft applications?

 4. Not Accounting for the Misfits

-If you’ve added custom fields to Salesforce, they may not have a direct home in Microsoft Dynamics 365 CE.
+If you’ve added custom fields to Salesforce, they may not have a direct home in Microsoft Dynamics 365 Sales.
 In our experience, it’s not unusual for companies to have customized data fields and not be aware that they are custom and not standard.
 If you fail to account for these misfits, they may get lost in the migration.

 5. Failing to Consider Integrations